SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Works:
 - Active and incremental learning for semantic ALS point cloud segmentation [2020]: In this paper, they propose an active and incremental learning strategy to iteratively query informative point cloud data for manual annotation and the model is continuously trained to adapt to the newly labelled samples in each iteration.

-# The consideration of query types
+# The consideration of query/feedback types

 Conventionally, the oracles provide and only provide the accurate labels of the select instance.
 However, in practice, it may not be convenient for oracles to provide labels.